AutoMapper/AutoMapper/docs/source/Enum-Mapping.md

 # AutoMapper.Extensions.EnumMapping

 The built-in enum mapper is not configurable, it can only be replaced.
-Alternatively, AutoMapper supports convention based mapping of enum values in a separate package [AutoMapper.Extensions.EnumMapping](https://www.nuget.org/packages/AutoMapper.Extensions.EnumMapping/).
+Alternatively, AutoMapper supports the convention-based mapping of enum values in a separate package [AutoMapper.Extensions.EnumMapping](https://www.nuget.org/packages/AutoMapper.Extensions.EnumMapping/).

 ### Usage

-For method `CreateMap` this library provide a `ConvertUsingEnumMapping` method.
-This method add all default mappings from source to destination enum values.
+For the method `CreateMap` this library provides a `ConvertUsingEnumMapping` method.
+This method adds all default mappings from source to destination enum values.

-If you want to change some mappings, then you can use `MapValue` method.
+If you want to change some mappings, then you can use the `MapValue` method.
 This is a chainable method.

-Default the enum values are mapped by value (explicitly: `MapByValue()`), but it is possible to map by name calling  `MapByName()`.
+Default the enum values are mapped by value (explicitly: `MapByValue()`), but it is possible to map by name-calling  `MapByName()`.

 ```c#
 using AutoMapper.Extensions.EnumMapping;